openenergymonitor/guide/source/setup/import.markdown

 2. Wait for upload to complete
 3. Click `Import Backup`
 4. Check restore log (see below)
-5. Log out then log back into Local Emocms using the imported account login Credentials
+5. Log out then log back into Local Emocms using the imported account login credentials

 <p class='note warning'>
-Backup <b>tar.gz</b> filename cannot contain any spaces e.g if same backup has been downloaded more than once: <b>'emoncms-backup-2016-04-23 (1).tar'</b> rename to <b>'emoncms-backup-2016-04-23.tar'</b> before uploading.
+Backup <b>tar.gz</b> filename cannot contain any spaces; e.g., if the same backup has been downloaded more than once: rename <b>'emoncms-backup-2016-04-23 (1).tar'</b> to <b>'emoncms-backup-2016-04-23.tar'</b> before uploading.
 </p>

-*Note: If new emonSD pre-built-SDcard image has been written to a SD card > 4GB the read-write `~/data` partition should be extended to fill the SD card to create sufficiant space to import a backup. **Do not use Raspbian raspi-config**, instead [connect via SSH](technical/credentials/) and run `$ sudo emonSDexpand` and follow prompts.*
+*Note: If a new emonSD pre-built-SDcard image has been written to an SD card larger than 4GB the read-write `~/data` partition should be expanded to fill the SD card to create sufficient space to import a backup. **Do not use Raspbian raspi-config**, instead [connect via SSH](technical/credentials/) and run `$ sudo emonSDexpand` and follow prompts.*

 *`emonSDexpand` will run `~/usefulscripts/sdpart/./sdpart_imagefile` script, for more info see [Useful Scripts Readme](https://github.com/emoncms/usefulscripts#sdpart_imagefile)*